Ex-UN official: Haitians must be part of solution to chaos - NewsBreak

 Montas, who was exiled three times and served as spokesperson for the former United Nations secretary-general, said in an interview with The Associated Press that this was the main reason foreign interventions and aid efforts have largely failed, including after the devastating 2010 earthquake where lives were saved but there wasn’t help rebuilding the country.

 “And we have the same problem today,” she said.
-“We have gang wars in Haiti.
+“We have gang wars in Haiti .
 We have a situation where people are dying.
-People are being kidnapped on a daily basis.
+People are being kidnapped out a daily basis.
 People are afraid to leave their homes.
 But if Haitians aren’t part of the solution … there is no outside help that can do it for Haitians.
 We know it.
 Haitians know it.”

 Montas’ husband Jean Dominique, a Haitian journalist and human rights and democracy activist, was assassinated in April 2000 as he was driving into the radio station he took over in 1972, which they helped build into the country’s leading news outlet.
 Radio Haiti-Inter was the first station to broadcast mainly in Creole — the language spoken by Haitians, rather than French, the language of the elites — and to do political analysis and investigative reporting.
 Montas took over running the station after his death but closed it in February 2003 after she was shot at and her bodyguard was killed.